nahmedraja/GASAL2/README.md

 ```
 If the function returns 0 the alignment on the GPU is finished and the output arrays contain valid results.
 Moreover, `is_free` is set to 1 by GASAL2.
 Thus, the current stream can be used for the alignment of another batch of sequences.
 The function returns `-1` if the results are not ready.
 It returns `-2` if the function is called on a stream in which no alignment has been launced, i.e. `is_free == 1`.

+Scores can be retrieved manually by accessing the fields in `host_res` inside the `gasal_gpu_storage_t` structure.
+In case of second-best result, the same applies with the fields in `host_res_secondbest`.

 ## Example
 The `test_prog` directory conatins an example program which uses GASAL2 for sequence alignment on GPU.
 See the README in the directory for the instructions about running the program.

 ## Problems and suggestions
-For any issues and suugestions contact Jonathan LEVY (j.levy@student.tudelft.nl)
+For any issues and suugestions contact Jonathan LEVY (j.levy@student.tudelft.nl) or Nauman Ahmed (n.ahmed@tudelft.nl).